-Many Austrian villages, towns, and cities that are inhabited today were first settled by the Romans.
-Curiously, Carnuntum (or Carnuntinum), a vital Roman garrison and trading town with a population estimated at around 50,000 is not one of them.
+The Romans first settled many Austrian villages, towns, and cities today.
+Curiously, Carnuntum (or Carnuntinum), a vital Roman garrison and trading town with a population estimated at around 50,000, is not one of them.

-Sacked and destroyed by Quadi and Iazyges invaders in 374, it never regained its significance as a major settlement, its area was now made up of small villages and farmland.
+Sacked and destroyed by Quadi and Iazyges invaders in 374, it never regained its significance as a major settlement; its area was now comprised of small villages and farmland.

 Visitors should also pay a visit to the recreated Roman Quarter to find beautifully restored and recreated villas, baths, and the fascinating Museum Carnuntinum in the spa and market town of Bad Deutsch-Altenburg, which displays hundreds of ancient Roman artifacts discovered from various dig sites.

 The Roman Quarter also hosts frequent reenactments and the annual Roman Festival making Carnuntum one of the best day trips from Vienna for families with young kids.

 If you plan day trips from Vienna to other large cities, don’t forget to include Salzburg!
 Home to the looming Hohensalzburg Fortress atop the mighty Festungburg, Salzburg is one of Austria’s cultural capitals and less than a 2.5-hour train ride away from Vienna.
 Surrounded by majestic mountains and rolling green hills, Salzburg’s jaw-dropping aesthetic may rival Vienna’s!